Skip to main content

 Certificate programs

-Machine learning certificate programs can be self-paced or live, and in most cases will take place online.
-They can vary in their intended uses and curricula: some teach machine learning skills, while others provide training in how to implement machine learning solutions in enterprise.
-They also vary in their cost: some certificates can be earned for free, others (like those offered by Coursera and Udemy) require a monthly or annual subscription, while others require tuition ranging from a couple hundred dollars to several thousand.
-Upon completion, student earn a certificate that they can add to their LinkedIn or resume.
+They also vary in their cost: some certificates can be earned for free, others, like those offered by Coursera and Udemy, require a monthly or annual subscription, while others require tuition ranging from a couple hundred dollars to several thousand.
+Upon completion, students earn a certificate that they can add to their LinkedIn or resume.

 To learn more, see our machine learning certificate guide.